 Prerequisite(s): a 2000-level history course or third-year standing and 1.0 credit in history.
+Lectures three hours a week.

 Canadian Pressure Politics

 The role of pressure groups and social movements in Canadian political history from 1885 to 2000.
 Strategies for accomplishing political change, internal dynamics of movements and groups, and the response of elected officials to their demands.
 (Field c).